-Eligible employees may contribute up to 50% of their eligible pay, limited to an annual maximum of \$17,500 and \$17,000 in 2013 and 2012, respectively.
+Eligible employees may contribute up to 50% of their eligible pay, limited to an annual maximum of \$17,500 in 2014 and 2013.
 Contributions may be limited to less than the maximum percentage of eligible pay to enable the Company to meet IRS discrimination regulations.
 The Company makes a matching contribution, except for Milton Bradley union employees, of 200% of the first 2% of the participants' eligible pay that they contribute per pay period, plus a 50% match of the next 4% of participants' eligible pay that they contribute per pay period up to a maximum matching contribution of 6% of a participant's eligible pay per pay period.
-During 2013 and 2012 the Company's matching contribution for Milton Bradley union employees was 45%, up to a maximum of 6%, of a participant's eligible pay per pay period.
+During 2014 and 2013 the Company's matching contribution for Milton Bradley union employees was 45%, up to a maximum of 6% of a participant's eligible pay per pay period.